 1. Food on Sticks

 Fact: Kids love to play with their food.
-Which is why food on sticks is kind of perfect.
+This is why food on sticks is kind of perfect.
 It’s enough of a novelty that it won’t leave them bored with eating, plus they’ll be getting plenty of protein, fats, and veggies too.
 Think chicken satay, sausage, beef, or even shrimp skewers (check about allergies first if your kids are in a school setting).
 The good news is that you can easily use leftovers from dinner and then stick a toothpick through them.
 Then add cucumber, leftover rice, and your kiddo’s favorite fruit, along with their favorite snack.
-Yogurt and/or hummus is also a yummy touch.
+Yogurt or hummus is also a yummy touch.
 Check out this recipe here and here.

 2. Bacon and Egg Tortellini